wp-plugins/side-content/readme.txt

 Use the following code to test for the presence of a particular side content widget called 'widget name':

 `<?php if(function_exists('the_side_content') && the_side_content()->has_widgets('widget name') :?>`

+The plugin defines a filter, 'side_content', which can be used to preprocess side content widgets before display.